 The objectives and principles of multilateral agreements on trade goods.
-Biding of tariffs Most favored nation treatment (MFN)
+Biding of tariffs.

-National treatment rule: prohibits countries from discriminating among goods originating in different countries.
-The national treatment rule prohibits them from discriminating between imported products and domestically produced like goods, both in the matter of the levy of internal taxes and in the application of internal taxes.
+Most favored nation treatment (MFN) National treatment rule: prohibits countries from discriminating among goods originating in different countries.
+The national treatment rule prohibits them from discriminating between imported product and domestically produced like goods, both in 10the matter of the of internal taxes and in the application of internal taxes. levy

-3.4.6 Settlement of World Trade Organization Dispute
+Settlement of World Trade Organization Dispute

-Suppose a trade dispute arises because a country has taken action on trade (for example imposed a tax or restricted imports) under an environment agreement outside the WTO and another country objects.
-Should the dispute be handled under the WTO or under the GATT agreement?
-The trade and environmental committee says that if a dispute arises over a trade action taken under an environmental agreement, and if both sides to the dispute have signed that agreement, then they should try to use the environmental agreement to settle the dispute.
+Suppose a trade dispute arises because a country has taken example imposed a tax action on trade (for or restricted country objects. imports) WTO and another Should the GATT environment be handled under agreement under dispute an outside WTO or the under agreement?
+The trade and the environmental says that if a dispute arises over a trade action taken committee under an environmental agreement, And if both sides to the dispute have signed that agreement, then they should try to use the environmental agreement to settle the dispute.
 But if one side in the dispute has not signed the environment agreement, then the WTO would provide the only possible forum for settling the dispute.
 Preferences for handling dispute under the environmental agreements do not mean environmental issues would be ignored in WTO disputes.
 The WTO agreements allow panels examining a dispute to seek expert advice on environmental issues.

-3.4.7 The Control on World Trade Organization by Government of Importing Countries
+1.4.7 The Control on World Trade Organization by Government of Importing Countries